ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 * [Firebase Authentication](https://firebase.google.com/products/auth) : Used to manage User information

 ## Future Possibilities and Extension of this project
-- biometric can be implemented and integrate using device like **Raspberry Pi**.
+- biometric can be implemented and integrate using a device like **Raspberry Pi**.
 - Online assignment submission.
 - Resource sharing & study material.
 - group discussion and doubt clearing.